-Medicinal cannabis could one day be considered a “miracle drug” when it comes to its ability to help veterans grappling with severe post-service medical conditions manage their symptoms better, and to help curb thoughts of taking their lives because of continual pain and suffering from their conditions.
+Medicinal cannabis could one day be considered a “miracle drug”, when it comes to its ability to help veterans grappling with severe post-service medical conditions manage their symptoms better, and to help curb thoughts of taking their lives because of continual pain and suffering with their conditions.

-There have also been studies showing a marked reduction in opioid overdoses and addictions, which affects populations like America’s veterans disproportionately.
+There have also been studies showing a marked reduction in opioid overdoses and addictions, which affects populations like America’s veterans disproportionately8.

-There is positive news out there that can be of benefit to wounded veterans and their families know about the use of medicinal cannabis to help them manage their conditions.
-For example, as of 2017, if a veteran is taking advantage of programs in his or her state where medical cannabis programs are approved, he or she doesn’t have to fear losing health care benefits from their local VA provider.
+There is positive news out there that can be of benefit to wounded veterans and their families now about the use of medicinal cannabis to help them manage their conditions.
+For example, as of 2017, if a veteran is taking advantage of programs in his or her state where medical cannabis programs are approved, he or she doesn’t have to fear losing healthcare benefits from their local VA provider.

 However, cannabis still cannot be used or brought into or onto any VA property or centers.
 The VA will also not pay for veterans’ purchases of medicinal cannabis from dispensaries or any other provider, as positive test results could lead to the loss of prescribed medications for pain symptoms.
 As it stands, if a veteran is using medicinal cannabis for a medical condition, their use of the drug will be recorded in their file along with information on how it can affect their prescribed treatment plan.